MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/d365-sales-modifications-for-upgrade.md

 - Microsoft.IdentityModel.Clients.ActiveDirectory version 3.19.8 is required instead of version 2.28.

-## Required modifications
+The following sections explain how to address these changes.

+## Make variable declarations version-agnostic

-In C/AL code, you'll have change the version-specific references in objects to CRM Version 8 and Newtonsoft.json.dll version 9 to be version-agnostic.
-The following base application objects objects have been identified as containing such explicit version-specific references, which you'll need to change as a minimum.
+In C/AL code, you'll have change the version-specific references to CRM version 8 and Newtonsoft.json.dll version 9 to be version-agnostic.
+This section describe the changes that you have to make.The following base application objects objects have been identified as containing such explicit version-specific references, which you'll need to change as a minimum.
 You're application might contain more.

 - Codeunit 1355
 - Codeunit 2801